 3. Click + Add Computers to specify the physical machine, click OK to confirm.

 4. Click Step 2 to specify a Share or NAS device to store the system backup, and then click Start Backup.

 5. The created task will be listed separately in Tasks.
 Click Advanced > Restore on the right top of the task.

 6. Specify the system backup as the restore source, and select Restore this system backup option, check Restore system to other location option below, and click Next.

 7. Select to restore to another computer option and specify the destination virtual machine and its system disk.
 Click Next to continue.

 8. Review the Restore summary and click Start Restore to complete the P2V migration.

-Migrating your workloads from physical machine to virtual machine (P2V) can save you many efforts indeed.
-However, as for VMware, the official tool VMware Converter has been announced unavailable for download from Feb 2, 2022.
+Migrating your workloads from physical machine to virtual machine (P2V) can save you many efforts indeed, and VMware provides a free tool, VMware vCenter Converter for VMware P2V.

 You can refer to the above tutorial to perform P2V VMware, or use an alterantive - the image backup & restore way to perform the migration.
 Besides P2V, it can also be used to clone VMDK to physical disk, or convert between VMware and Hyper-V.